-The New Transit Custom has a distinctive feature designed to extend its load space.
+The Transit Custom has a distinctive feature designed to extend its load space.
 A full height, full width bulkhead divides the load area from the passenger cabin and this bulkhead has a flip-up panel at floor level.
 This means you can load items up to 3m long through the rear doors and into an extended storage area under the van’s dual passenger seats, even in the short wheelbase version.
 This smart feature enables you to keep valuable materials inside your vehicle, rather than on display on the roof.

 Integrated Roof Rack improves convenience, economy and noise

 An innovative roof rack simply folds flat when not in use.
 As well as saving you the hassle of bolting on and taking off a conventional rack, it lets you pass under 2m height restrictions (except for the 3,400 kilo Gross Vehicle Mass derivatives).
 It also helps save fuel because of reduced drag, and gives you a quieter ride with less wind noise.

 If your work requires a tow bar, you can specify one as a factory-fitted option.
 And if you find you need a tow bar after you’ve bought your vehicle, it’s easy to order one as an accessory and have it fitted professionally by your Ford Dealer.
 In both instances, the Trailer Sway Assist feature will be activated.

 For practicality and ease of use, the rear doors can be locked open at 90 degrees and the check arms stowed inside them when they’re not in use.
 High visibility decals on the doors’ inner edges reflect light, warning other road users of the vehicles presence.
 And even closing the doors is now easier because improved air extraction vents relieve air pressure build-up in the cargo area.

 Exceptional Loadspace and access